Effective August 7, 2020, this policy has been revised. For individual changes, see the redlined version.

 - Emergency power.
 All capital projects requiring emergency power shall include the design and installation of an emergency generator, ancillary support equipment, and connections in the scope and budget of the project.
 Where effective emergency power is available from a central plant, emergency power shall be furnished by the central plant and the project shall include budgeted, capital contributions to the utility enterprise for that emergency power service.
 The offset amount apportioned to a capital project will be no more than the estimated cost to install an emergency power generator at the building site.

-- LEED certification.
+- Sustainability.
 The goal for all new major building and major capital renovations initiated after January 1, 2009, is to meet or exceed the U.S. Green Building Council's guidelines for silver level LEED certification.
 A major building is defined here as a new building or addition over 20,000 gross square feet, and a major capital renovation is defined as construction that will cost more than 50 percent of the facility's replacement value.
 LEED Silver refers to a certificate program by US Green Building Council's Leadership in Energy and Environmental Design (LEED) Green Building Rating SystemTM.
 When financially prudent, sustainable best practices in building design and site planning should be incorporated into non-major project construction and renovations.